 The Reason for Organic Link Building – Click-through Rates

 The Social Media Strategies Summit adds that personalization is very important to almost 75% of online consumers who like to shop or make buying decisions online.
-According the marketing publisher, personalized e-mails have also been shown to increase the amount of click-throughs by almost 15%, thereby converting an additional 10% of respondents into customers.
+According to the marketing publisher, personalized e-mails have also been shown to increase the number of click-throughs by almost 15%, thereby converting an additional 10% of respondents into customers.

 Devising a Plan of Action

 With these statistics in mind, it is imperative that any guest poster devises a strategy for combining social media with their posting activities.
 Before you begin to post however, you first want to align yourself with a reputable, authoritative publisher who is directly associated with your industry.
 It pays to be selective when choosing guest blogging opportunities, as Google, in particular, takes a dim view of writing guest posts merely to produce links back to your site.

 Therefore, you have to think about the type of connections you are making when writing guest post content.
 That is where social media comes into play.
 When you concentrate on affiliating your blog with popular blog sites in your field, then social media becomes the proverbial icing on the cake.